SAP/spartacus-docs/_pages/dev/routes/adding-and-customizing-routes.md

 }
 ```

-**Note:** It is a known issue that product entities returned by the OCC product search endpoint do not contain categories, so you may want to also generate URLs from product entities that do not include categories.
-Then you also need to configure the second, less-specific route alias.
-The following is an example:
+*Note: it's a known issue that product entities returned by the OCC product search endpoint don't contain categories.
+So you may want to also generate URLs from product entities that do not include categories.
+Then you need to configure also the second, less-specific route alias:*

 ```typescript
 routing: {